 3 – Stitch & Sew = is there a difference between Stitching and Sewing?
 In a practical way, YES, but we will find any technical information about the footwear and shoe process mixing both terms for the same purpose.
 But, let’s try to separate them by saying:

 Stitch / Stitching = is usually when done by hand or machine using thicker threads, Yarns, and Strings. e.g. when a Doctor fixes your skin after you had it cut, he is stitching it.
 Your skin is being stitched.

 Sew / Sewing = usually when done by machine using a thinner thread.

-But make sure you can use both and you will be understood about what you want in the footwear making process.
+But make sure you can use both and you will be understood what you want in the footwear-making process.